AdaCore/gnatstudio/docs/users_guide/menus.rst

    Open (or reuse if it already exists) the 'Welcome' view

-.. index:: menu; help --> gnat studio --> tutorial
+.. index:: menu; help --> contents

 * :menuselection:`Help --> Contents`